GeoffreyChen777/paperlib-website/src/en/extension-doc/demo.md

 export { initialize }
 ```

-The main task of this function is to create a extension class instance, initialize the extension, and return it.
+The main task of this function is to create an extension class instance, initialize the extension, and return it.

 ```typescript
 // src/main.ts